peakshift/bitcoin-ux/payments/qr-codes.md

 ### Rationale

-- There are more wallets which have BIP21 implemented than lightning network (asumption).
+- There are more wallets which have BIP21 implemented than lightning network (assumption).
 - Payers wallet supports both lightning network and bitcoin on-chain.

 — *Assumptions* ☝️